Autowiring

 tempDb: PDO('sqlite::memory:')

-articles: Model\ArticleRepository # THROWS EXCEPTION, both mainDb and tempDb matches
+articles: Model\ArticleRepository # THROWS EXCEPTION, both mainDb and tempDb match

-The solution would be to either bypass autowiring and explicitly state the service name (i.e. articles: Model\ArticleRepository(@mainDb)).
-However, it is more convenient to disable autowiring of one services, or the first service prefer.
+The solution is to either bypass autowiring and explicitly specify the service name (e.g., articles: Model\ArticleRepository(@mainDb)).
+However, a more convenient approach is to either disable autowiring for one of the services, or to prefer one service over the others.

-You can disable service autowiring by using the autowired: no option:
+We can disable autowiring for a service using the autowired: false option:

 services: